 YOUNG REPORTER – During her visit to a Transit and Orientation Centre in Goma, the US Ambassador to the United Nations agreed to be interview by the Young Reporters.

 PHOTO STORY – In the most remote areas of the Congolese capital, water and sanitation infrastructures are increasingly scarce.
-Jean-Jacques, Nathan, Diana, Merveille, Children reporters traveled to Kimbwala in the commune of Mont-Ngafula to find out if washing hands in Kinshasa is a habit.
+Jean-Jacques, Nathan, Diana, Merveille, Young Reporters traveled to Kimbwala in the commune of Mont-Ngafula to find out if washing hands in Kinshasa is a habit.